Wedelia Trilobata

 Teluguగంటగరగర (Guntagalagara), గంటగరా (Guntagara)

-Malayalamകമ്മൽ പൂവ് (Kammal poovu), മഞ്ഞ കാഞ്ഞാണി (Manja kanjanny), സിംഗപ്പൂർ ഡെയ്സി (Singapore Daisy)
+Malayalamകമ്മൽ പൂവ് (Kammal Poovu), മഞ്ഞ കാഞ്ഞാണി (Manja Kanjanny), സിംഗപ്പൂർ ডെയ്സി (Singapore Daisy)

-Kannadaಗಾರ್ಗರಿ (Gārgari), ಕಲ್ಸರ್ಜಿ(kalsarji)
+Kannadaಗಾರ್ಗರಿ (Gārgari), ಕಲ್ಸರ್ಜಿ (Kalsarji)

 Sanskritपीतभ्रंग (Pītabhranga), पीतभ्रङ्गारज (Pītabhrṅgarāja)

-Bengaliসিঙ্গাপুর ডেইজি (Singapur Daiji), লাটাডেজি( Latadeji), ভৃঙ্গরাজ (Bhringaraj)
+Bengaliসিঙ্গাপুর ডেইজি (Singapur Daiji), লাটাডেজি (Latadeji), ভৃঙ্গরাজ (Bhringaraj)

-Spanishverde de pantano, planta de pantano
+Spanishverde de pantano, clavel de pozo, wedelia

 What is Floral Formula?